codetech/codetechcomputerclub/README.md

 c:\php\php.exe bin\composer.phar install
 ```

-If the above command doesn't work, [Install Composer on your system](https://getcomposer.org/Composer-Setup.exe) and then (in the `codetechcomputerclub` folder) issue the following command:
+If the above command doesn't work, [install Composer on your system](https://getcomposer.org/Composer-Setup.exe) and then (in the `codetechcomputerclub` folder) issue the following command:

 ```bat
 composer install